 This is a time when you may not be able to put your cat into his carrier safely.
 Another option may be a large shipping box, a laundry basket or any other sturdy container that allows plenty of airflow.
 Your cat is likely to be in distress, so you may want to consider wearing gloves while handling.
 Do your best not to jostle your cat while driving to the veterinarian.

 In very warm places around the country, cats may be prone to heatstroke.
-If you live in the desert, it’s a good idea to have portable ice packs available in the event of power going off or being stranded roadside.
-These are activated by shaking them, so no freezing is necessary.
+If you live in the desert, it’s a good idea to have instant ice packs available in the event of power going off or being stranded roadside.
+These are activated by squeezing and shaking them, so no freezing is necessary.

 Never leave your cat in a car or in a room that does not have plenty of ventilation and air-conditioning or a fan.
-Cats will show signs of overheating by panting, listlessness or lying on his side.
-If you see this, place ice packs near (not on) your cat and transport to veterinarian as soon as possible.
+Cats will show signs of overheating by panting, listlessness, or lying on their side.
+If you see this, place ice packs near (not on) your cat and transport them to the veterinarian as soon as possible.

 Medical emergencies most often happen without any warning.
 That’s why, while we can never be fully prepared for every emergency, it’s essential for pet parents to know these first aid basics.
 Preparedness may just save your cat’s life!

 If you found this article helpful, pin it!The Catington Post is reader-supported.
 That means, if you make a purchase through links on our site, we may earn an affiliate commission.
 All images and names which are not the property of The Catington Post are the property of their respective owners.